User Guide - v2.0

 DirectiveDescription

-@define name ... @endDefine a named content block.
+@define name ... @define-endDefine a named content block.

-@define name @local ... @endLocal-scoped macro, not shared with parent documents.
+@define name with local=true attribute ... @define-endLocal-scoped macro, not shared with parent documents.

 File Resolution